DAGWorks-Inc/hamilton/docs/concepts/hamilton-function-structure.rst

 OK, but this still doesn't address the problem of reuse.
-How can we make our code `DRY <https://en.wikipedia.org/wiki/Don't\_repeat\_yourself>`_, while maintaining all these great properties? **With the Hamilton framework, this is not an inherent trade-off.** By using :doc:`decorators <decorators-overview>` and :ref:`parameterizing your dataflow <driver-capabilities>`, you can both have your cake and eat it too.
+How can we make our code `DRY <https://en.wikipedia.org/wiki/Don't\_repeat\_yourself>`_, while maintaining all these great properties? **With the Hamilton framework, this is not an inherent trade-off.** By using :doc:`decorators <decorators-overview>` and :ref:`parameterizing your dataflow <parameterizing-the-dag>`, you can both have your cake and eat it too.

 Modules and Helper Functions
 ----------------------------